MaciejSzybiak/q2unity/README.md

 ## q2unity
-An abandoned project with goal to bring Quake II movement physics to Unity engine.
+This project is an attempt to bring Quake II movement physics to Unity engine.

 Presentation video: [click](https://www.youtube.com/watch?v=IuklKuGx-G8)

 ![screenshot](docs/img/screenshot.png)

 #### Important note
-For many reasons this project is no longer developed and because of that I'd rather not answer any questions about the following source code.
+The project's goal has been meet and this repository is no longer actively developed.
+Feel free to ask questions about this implementation if you have any.

 #### Movement support
 The project provides a fully functional Quake II movement in Unity (while using BSP maps).